 SUPPLY FOR DURATION AND PRESSURE ALTITUDE 1.
-All occupants of flight deck seats on flight deck duty Entire flight time at pressure altitudes above 10,000 feet 2.
+All occupants of flight deck seats on Entire flight time at pressure altitudes above flight deck duty 10,000 feet 2.
 All required cabin crew members Entire flight time at pressure altitudes above 13,000 ft and for any period exceeding 30 minutes at pressure altitudes above 10,000 ft but not exceeding 13,000 ft 3.
-100% of passengers Entire flight time at pressure altitudes above 13,000 ft
+100% of passengers Entire flight time at pressure altitudes above 13,000 ft 4.
+10% hành khách Entire flight time after 30 minutes at pressure altitudes greater than 10,000 ft but not exceeding 13,000 ft